Compact moduli of K3 surfaces: The rational curve divisor

+A maximal cone $\sigma_H$ corresponds to a $0$-stratum of the stable pair compactification of elliptic K3s and hence to unique Type III elliptic stable K3 pair $(\oX_0,\oR_0)$.
+If $(\oX_0,\oR_0)$ deforms out of the unigonal locus as rational curve K3 pair, keeping the combinatorial type constant, then $\sigma_H$ must be a cone of $\mathfrak{F}^{\rm rc}$.
+But if the elliptic stable K3 pair $(\oX_0,\oR_0)$ is, as a rational curve K3 pair, rigid in its combinatorial type, then $\sigma_H$ must be the slice of a larger dimensional cone of $\mathfrak{F}^{\rm rc}$.

-Deforming out of the elliptic locus can be achieved on the Kulikov models of \cite[Sec.~7A]{alexeev2020compactifications-moduli} by deforming the gluings so that $\psi_X(f)\neq 1$.
-Concretely, comparing to \cite[Def.~7.10]{alexeev2020compactifications-moduli}, it corresponds to when a connected chain of fibers of vertical rulings {\it fails to glue} to a closed cycle, destroying the elliptic fibration structure and the Cartierness of $f$.
+Let $(X_0,R_0)$ be a Type III divisor model whose stable model is $(\oX_0, \epsilon \oR_0)$, see \cite[Sec.~7A]{alexeev2022compactifications-moduli} for an explicit description.
+Let $L_0=\mathcal{O}_{X_0}(R_0)$.
+We can deform $(X_0,L_0)$ to a non-elliptic, $d$-semistable Kulikov model $(X_0',L_0')$ by regluing double curves so that $\psi_{X_0'}(f)\neq 1$.
+Concretely, comparing to \cite[Def.~7.10]{alexeev2022compactifications-moduli}, it corresponds to when a connected chain of fibers of vertical rulings {\it fails to glue} to a closed cycle, destroying the elliptic fibration and the Cartierness of $f$.

-Since $R^{\rm rc}$ is recognizable, the rational curve divisor on such a deformed Kulikov model is a deformation of the curve $n_d(s+ \tfrac{d+1}{24}\sum f_i)$.
-The resulting stable model has the same combinatorial type as the elliptic one for $r=18$, $19$, $20$ depending on the cone $\sigma_H$.
+Since $R^{\rm rc}$ is recognizable, the rational curve divisor on such a deformed Kulikov model is necessarily a deformation of the curve $n_d(s+ \tfrac{d+1}{24}\sum f_{i,0})$ (see \ref{ell-ex}) living in the linear system $|L_0'|$.
+So the resulting stable model has the same combinatorial type as the elliptic one for $r=18$, $19$, $20$ depending on the cone $\sigma_H$.

 In the elliptic case, the intermediate components $\oV_i$ for $i\neq 1,r$ are the result of gluing two sections of $\mathbb{P}^1\times \mathbb{P}^1$ via the isomorphism provided by the vertical fibration.
-But when we deform $X_0$ out of the elliptic locus to a Kulikov surface $X$, the surface $\oV_i$ also deforms: The gluing map between the two sections includes a shift exactly equal to $\psi_X(f)$.
-Hence $(\oX_0,\oR_0)$ is not rigid in the boundary of $\oF_{2d}^{R^{\rm rc}}$ and, even forgetting the divisor, the underlying surface $\oX_0$ is not rigid. \end{proof}
+But when we deform $X_0$ out of the elliptic locus to the Kulikov surface $X_0'$, the surface $\oV_i$ also deforms: The gluing map between the two sections includes a shift exactly equal to $\psi_{X_0'}(f)$.